bnazmi/bnazmi.github.io/README.md

 ### 2018 Goals Achievement

- - To be a full stack javascript developer
+ - To be a full stack web javascript developer
  - Improve my english skills
  - Improve my self learning skills
  - To be a full time freelancer